-GMC policy, commonly known as a group medical cover plan, is provided by your company at no cost to your salary.
+GMC policy, commonly known as a group medical coverage, is provided by your company at no cost to your salary.
 Yes, you got that right.
 It is entirely free of charge.
 When you work in an organisation, the company ensures that GMC insurance is a prerequisite.
 You can include your spouse, two children and parents as a supplementary benefit.
 Many policies even provide the option to cover parents-in-law.
 That’s a win-win situation for all employees and employers.

 By default, the covid19 pandemic has increased the cost of healthcare and access to suitable hospitalisation in India.
 Medical inflation is at an all-time high.
 A single few-day trip to a tier-1 hospital can cost INR 1-3 lakhs.
 Over the next five years, this will surmount to INR 4-5 lakhs.
 Therefore, the best way to protect your family and your lifelong savings is to be well-equipped with a GMC policy.